 The next phase of responding to the COVID-19 pandemic involves reopening your business.
 While this task may seem daunting, we're here to help every step of the way.
-Contact Lloyd Sadd Insurance Brokers Ltd today to learn what actions you need to take to ensure your employees' return to work is as seamless as possible.
+Contact us today to learn what actions you need to take to ensure your employees' return to work is as seamless as possible.

-If you have questions specific to your business, or would like additional information, please reach out to your local advisor.
+If you have questions specific to your business, or would like additional information, please reach out to your Lloyd Sadd Advisor.